TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: no
         default: value of uuid

+    zonedid:

+        This property will show up in a JSON payload and can be included in list output.
+It is a value that is used internally to the system and primarily exists to aid debugging.
+This value will not change when the VM is started/stopped.

+        type: integer
+        vmtype: OS,KVM
+        listable: yes
+        create: no
+        update: no

     zoneid:

         This property will show up in a JSON payload and can be included in